Table of Contents

 • From DataMiner 10.4.11/10.5.0 onwards, you can provide feedback on suggestion events and alarms generated by behavioral anomaly detection.
 Based on this feedback, DataMiner will gradually learn when to trigger a suggestion event or an alarm.

 • You can configure alarm templates to have alarms generated instead of suggestion events, depending on the parameter and the type of anomaly.
-See Configuring anomaly detection alarms for specific parameters.
+See Configuring Augmented Operations alarm settings.

 • If a very high number of behavioral change points are detected in a short period, detection of behavioral anomalies is temporarily disabled to avoid unreliable results.
 This is indicated in the SLAnalytics logging.
 Prior to DataMiner 10.2.3/10.3.0, a notification is also displayed in the Alarm Console, which disappears again 2 hours after the change point flood has been resolved.